-Closure orders will allow NSW Health, in collaboration with NSW Police, to take immediate action against businesses engaging in the illicit tobacco and illegal vape trade.
+Closure orders allow NSW Health, in collaboration with NSW Police, to take immediate action against businesses engaging in the illicit tobacco and illegal vape trade.

 The NSW Health Secretary or delegate can issue a short-term closure order of up to 90 days if the Secretary or delegate reasonably suspects illicit tobacco or illegal vaping goods have been or are likely to be sold, or if tobacco or non-tobacco smoking products are sold or are likely to be sold without a licence.